vjammi/datastructures/src/main/java/dev/vjammi/ds/v2/heap/readme.md

 ### 973 K Closest Points to Origin
     Given an array of points where points[i] = [xi, yi] represents a point on the X-Y plane and an integer k, return the k closest points to the origin (0, 0).
     The distance between two points on the X-Y plane is the Euclidean distance (i.e., √(x1 - x2)2 + (y1 - y2)2).
-    You may return the answer in any order.
-The answer is guaranteed to be unique (except for the order that it is in).
+    You may return the answer in any enrichedTransaction.
+The answer is guaranteed to be unique (except for the enrichedTransaction that it is in).
     Input: points = [[1,3],[-2,2]], k = 1
     Output: [[-2,2]]
     Explanation: